 ‘However, it is also quite likely that they have some confusion about the facts and the magnitude of the danger they personally face.
 Younger children often combine facts and connect them to their own experiences in surprising ways that can increase their sense of fear, believing for example, “Planes have bombs on TV, so the planes over my house have bombs too.”

 ‘They often have mistaken information, questions, and some strong feelings.
 Often children are hesitant to share their questions and fears with adults.
 For this reason, we recommend that adults create space for children to share their concerns.’

 2. Reassure them when they want to talk

-Tell them: ‘Remember that worrying stories are often in the news because they are rare - they don't happen very often.’
+Tell children that worrying stories are often in the news because they are rare and that they don't happen very often.